 Braze Cloud Data Ingestion overview

-Braze Cloud Data Ingestion allows you to set up a direct connection from your data warehouse to Braze to sync relevant user attributes, events, and purchases.
-Once synced to Braze, this data can be leveraged for use cases such as personalization or segmentation.
-Cloud Data Ingestion can connect to Snowflake and Redshift data warehouses.
+Braze Cloud Data Ingestion allows you to set up a direct connection from your data warehouse or file storage system to Braze to sync relevant user or catalog data.
+When synced to Braze, this data can be leveraged for use cases such as personalization, triggering, or segmentation.

 How it works

-When a sync runs, Braze will directly connect to your data warehouse instance, retrieve all new data from the specified table, and update the corresponding user profiles on your Braze dashboard.
-Each time the sync runs, any updated data will be reflected on the user profiles.
+When a sync runs, Braze will directly connect to your data warehouse instance, retrieve all new data from the specified table, and update the corresponding data on your Braze dashboard.
+Each time the sync runs, any updated data will be reflected in Braze.

 Supported data types